Why do my hips hurt?

 If the pelvis is tilted posteriorly (backwards - i.e., bringing the lower ribs and pubic bone closer together) the upper hamstring attachments also contract and shorten.
 If the pelvis is tilted anteriorly (forward - i.e., bringing space between the lower ribs and the pubic bone with the tailbone reaching back) this will create an overlengthening of the upper attachments of the hamstring.

-Movement Practices for Hips
+Movement practices for hips

 Here are some lower body practices to get the hips moving and keep postural strain at bay.
 These videos help to promote range of motion and muscle function in the pelvis and hip.